Agent Skills

 directories: ['.', '/tmp', '.infer/tmp'] # defaultWithout a carve-out, Read ~/.infer/skills/<name>/SKILL.md is denied as "outside configured sandbox directories", so the skill never loads.
 This is exactly what broke the @infer CI bot, which installs to the user scope with infer skills install <skill> --user --overwrite and then runs the agent outside the project directory.

-The carve-out: when agent.skills.enabled is true, the Read sandbox automatically grants read access to ./.infer/skills and ~/.infer/skills (and everything under them), mirroring the existing ~/.claude carve-out.
+The carve-out: when agent.skills.enabled is true, the Read sandbox automatically grants read access to ./.infer/skills and ~/.infer/skills (and everything under them).
 Installed SKILL.md and references/*.md are therefore reachable even when the agent runs outside the project directory, such as in CI.

 How it relates to tools.sandbox.directories